Good news! The CDC has cleared fully vaccinated individuals for travel as they are less likely to contract and spread COVID-19.

 - Meal times will be as follows: Breakfast from 7 – 9 AM, Lunch from 1 – 3 PM and Dinner from 7 – 8.30 PM.

-- We have created tailored options for groups and have made privates spaces available.
+- We have created tailored options for groups and have made private spaces available.

 - We encourage contactless payment for all services as much as possible.

-- Every team member of the hotel will use the required mask and personal protective equipment (PPE) as part of their uniform.
+- Every team member of the hotel or lodge will use the required mask and personal protective equipment (PPE) as part of their uniform.

 - All staff and guests must maintain a distance of 6 feet (1.8 meters).
 When not possible, protective equipment will be required for the staff.